mdgbeck/website2/content/resume.md

   - Co-author on two [published research papers](http://crl.acrl.org/index.php/crl/article/view/16639/18085), and contributer on other papers nearing completion
   - Cleaned and analyzed large data set using a variety of statistical methods
   - Prepared thorough customized reports for 45 of the largest academic libraries in North America
-  - Promoted from student research assistant to current position
+  - Promoted from student research assistant to end position

 ## Education